drsaint1/mini-game/README.md

 1. Check the browser console for error messages
 2. Verify network configuration in MetaMask
-3. Ensure you have sufficient test XTZ tokens
+3. Ensure you have sufficient test STT tokens
 4. Try clearing browser cache and hard refresh

 ## Architecture Overview